MariaAcevedo11/MadameFilms/README.md

 ## Prerequisites

-Before running MadameFilms, make sure you have the following installed:
+Before running Madame Films, make sure you have the following installed:

 - **Node.js**: version `^20.19.0` or `>=22.12.0`
 - **npm**: bundled with Node.js